 Prerequisite(s): third-year standing, BUSI 2204 or BUSI 2208, and BUSI 2702 or BUSI 3703.
-Lecture three hours a week.

 International Business Negotiations

 Introduction to theory and practice of negotiation in the international business context.
 Analysis of techniques of conflict resolution and improving ways to reach agreements.